MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 ### User input

-In some case, you may want to input some value at runtime, instead of hard code it in the task file.
+In some cases, you may want to input some value at runtime, instead of hard code it in the task file.
 Such as the stage to fight, the item to buy, etc. You can specify the value as `Input` or `Select` type:

 ```toml
 [[tasks]]